nuriel77/iri-playbook/docs/getting-started-quickly.rst

   http://your-ip:8811

-You can use the user ``iotapm`` and the password you've configured during the installation.
+* You can use the user ``iotapm`` and the password you've configured during the installation.

+* You should be redirected to a HTTPS URL (this has been added recently).
+This is a currenrly a self-signed certificate, so you will get a warning from the browser.
+You can add the certificate as an exception.

 * Please consider hardening the security of your node.
 Any server is a target for attacks/brute forcing.
 Even more so if you are going to list your node publicly.
 See :ref:`securityHardening`.